elisa-charrier/tip-calculator-app/README.md

 - CSS Grid
 - Mobile-first workflow
 - SASS
 - Javascript
+- HTML DOM API

 ### What I learned

-I thought to adding an extra challenge this time: i coded this page in 3 hours without knowing much of javascript DOM access.
+This was my first challenge using Javascript in a website.
+I improved my knoledge about Document interface and Javascript event listeners.
+Also, I tried to keep an eye on acessibility.

 ### Continued development

-?????????
+My next step will be trying to better organise CSS in order to easly modify and reuse colors, typography, spacing and other variables.
+Stay tuned to see the next project!

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) - This free suite helped me to check accessibility issues of my website.

 ## Author